 Ten different existing mobile payment services and feasible mobile payment concepts were included in the analysis.
 They cover different combinations of technical implementations and designs.
-As a limitation, it has to be stated that the selection of MPS is based on desk research and the project team's understanding of the most possible combinations of technology and designs, no study or literature exists in this regard to suggest a different mode of selection:
+As a limitation, it has to be stated that the selection of MPS is based on desk research, experimenting with existing solutions, and the project team's understanding of the most possible combinations of technology and designs, no study or literature exists in this regard to suggest a different mode of selection.
+The limitations are acceptable as this is only the first part of the analysis that will be followed by an extensive field study in the course of which actual users will test MPS and their acceptance will be analyzed:

-- NFC debit card in an open-loop system enabling online and offline payments (e.g. PSA Payment Services Austria GmbH with all Austrian banks) - 2.
-NFC pre-paid card in a closed-loop system enabling offline payments (e.g. Quick by PayLife) - NFC credit card in an open-loop system enabling online and offline payments (e.g. Mastercard PayPass and Visa PayWave) - Debit/credit application for smart phones with additional NFC hardware in an open-loop system enabling online and offline payments (e.g. CardMobile) - Barcode debit application for smart phones in an openloop system enabling online payments (e.g. Secure Payment Technologies GmbH - pilot test) - Account-based 2D-code application for smart phone in an open-loop system enabling online and offline payments (e.g. CellumPay) - NFC debit/credit wallet application for smart phone in an open-loop system enabling online payments (e.g. Google Wallet) - NFC credit wallet application for smart phone in an open-loop system enabling online payments (e.g. myWallet by German Telekom) - 2D-code debit/credit application for smart phone in a closed-loop system enabling online payments (e.g. Starbucks and Square) - NFC debit application for smart phone in an open-loop system enabling online and offline payments (concept only)
+- 1. NFC debit card in an open-loop system enabling online and offline payments (e.g., PSA Payment Services Austria GmbH with all Austrian banks) - 2.
+NFC pre-paid card in a closed-loop system enabling offline payments (e.g., Quick by PayLife) - 3.
+NFC credit card in an open-loop system enabling online and offline payments (e.g., Mastercard PayPass and Visa PayWave) - 4.
+Debit/credit application for iPhones with additional NFC hardware in an open-loop system enabling online and offline payments (e.g., CardMobile) exclusive iOS solution - Barcode debit application for smart phones in an openloop system enabling online payments (e.g., Secure Payment Technologies GmbH - pilot test) - 6.
+Account-based 2D-code application for smart phone in an open-loop system enabling online and offline payments (e.g., CellumPay) - 7.
+NFC debit/credit wallet application for smart phone in an open-loop system enabling online payments (e.g., Google Wallet) - NFC credit wallet application for smart phone in an open-loop system enabling online payments (e.g., myWallet by Deutsche Telekom) - 2D-code debit/credit application for smart phone in a closed-loop system enabling online payments (e.g., Starbucks and Square) - 10.
+NFC debit application for smart phone in an open-loop system enabling online and offline payments (concept only)

-Table 3 provides an overview on relevant factors for assessing ease of use, taking into account aspects before usage, the process of transaction and additional aspects.
+Table III provides an overview on relevant factors for assessing ease of use, taking into account aspects before usage, the process of transaction and additional aspects.